MohammadDehghany/Nature-Cardiovascular-Research-COMSOL-Model/README.md

 ---

 ## Contents
-- `model/Longitudinal Stress in Physiological Conditions.mph`
+- `Longitudinal Stress in Physiological Conditions.mph`
   COMSOL model file that reproduces the results in Figure 8C.

 ---